gabriela-ilinca/starter-hugo-academic/content/_index.md

           location: Atlanta, Georgia
           date_start: '2022-06-01'
           date_end: '2022-08-31'
-          description: Joined a startup fintech company to develop technology for independent software vendors (ISVs) to embed payments into their product.
-Used Go, Python, and Vue JS to specifically collect pertinent information and details from customers using Rainforest technology and storing them in an accessible database.
+          description: 'Joined a startup fintech company to develop technology for independent software vendors (ISVs) to embed payments into their product.
+Used Go, Python, and Vue JS to specifically collect pertinent information and details from customers using Rainforest technology and storing them in an accessible database.'

     - title: Research Intern
           company: Georgia Tech Research Institute